WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 In past releases, there was the option to define up to three numerical wave gauge locations where WEC-Sim would also calculate the undisturbed linear incident wave elevation.
-WEC-Sim now has the feature to define wave markers that oscillate vertically with the undistrubed linear wave elevation (see `WEC-Sim Visualization Wave Markers <http://wec-sim.github.io/WEC-Sim/main/user/advanced_features.html#wave-markers>`_).
+WEC-Sim now has the feature to define wave markers that oscillate vertically with the undistrubed linear wave elevation (see :ref:`user-advanced-features-wave-markers`).
 This feature does not limit the number of point measurements of the undisturbed free surface elevation and the time history calculation at the marker location is identical to the previous wave gauge implementation.
 Users who desire to